2024 Year-End Tax Planning Strategies to Consider

 Essentially, this means you could pay taxes on a profit from which you never received a benefit.
 To avoid paying additional taxes, speak with a tax or investment advisor before making a purchase to figure out when fund distributions will be made.

-If you believe you will be subject to a higher income tax bracket for this tax year, then you may wish to consider deferring some income to a later time, or even to retirement.
+If you believe you will be subject to a higher income tax bracket for the 2024 tax year, then you may wish to consider deferring some income to a later time, or even to retirement.

 You can do this through various nonqualified deferred compensation plans, such as a supplemental executive retirement plan (SERP), a defined benefit plan (such as a cash balance plan) or certain life insurance strategies that allow employees to defer income to a later year.
 The goal with any deferred compensation plan is to postpone income to lower your taxes in years where your compensation is high and push it into the future, to a time when your taxable income will likely be lower (typically in retirement).

-On the other hand, if your 2023 investment income is low because of market conditions, you may wish to accelerate income to this year so it can be recognized when you're in a lower tax bracket.
+On the other hand, if your 2024 income is lower due to market conditions or change in circumstances, you may wish to accelerate income to this year so it can be recognized when you're in a lower tax bracket.

 Income may be accelerated in various ways, including doing partial or total Roth conversions of Traditional IRAs (as discussed above) or exercising vested nonqualified stock options, which are treated as ordinary income.